Back to jobs

 POSITION DESCRIPTION & KEY PRIORITIES

-The Sr. Associate, Community Organizer will report to the Director of Marketing, CXM, and collaborate with BDC teams such as California State, Policy Acceleration, Partnerships, Digital Products, Finance, and Brand.
+The Sr. Associate, Community Organizer will report to the Community Outreach Associate Manager, CXM, and collaborate with BDC teams such as California State, Policy Acceleration, Partnerships, Digital Products, Finance, and Brand.
 This role combines community organizing and field operations to engage local communities both online and offline.
 The focus will be working within neighborhoods in PG&E service territory, supporting pilots for neighborhood-scale electrification, and promoting The Switch Is On campaign strategies to build neighborhood consensus for electrification efforts.

 The ideal candidate will be responsible for building, growing, and engaging with neighborhoods online and offline to meet program goals and report on the most effective tactics for larger-scale implementation.